jjxxs/gopher-tools/README.md

 A connection represents a connection made by the server, e.g. a connected websocket.

 ##### server.bufferedWebsocketConnection
-A buffered websocket-connection buffers incoming/outgoing messages before they are processed.
+A buffered websocket-connection buffers incoming/outgoing messages and provides means to read and write to/from these buffers via channels.

 ##### server.ConnectionHandler
 A connection-handler handles connections made by the server.